 The best way to prevent COVID-19 is to avoid being exposed to the virus, which can be difficult because some infected people do not know they have the virus.
 The Centers for Disease Control and Prevention (CDC) has issued recommendations for preventing the spread of COVID-19.
 These recommendations apply to all people (see also Prevention of COVID-19 Prevention COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
 Symptoms of COVID-19 vary significantly.
 Two types of tests can be used to diagnose... read more ).

-If a pregnant woman may be infected, separating her from her baby after delivery may be necessary until doctors determine whether the baby is infected.
+If a pregnant woman may be infected, separating her from her baby after delivery may be necessary to avoid passing the infection to the baby.

-The CDC recommends COVID-19 vaccination COVID-19 Vaccine Coronavirus disease 2019 (COVID-19) vaccines provide protection against COVID-19.
-COVID-19 is the disease caused by infection with the SARS-CoV-2 virus.
-There are multiple COVID-19 vaccines... read more for all people 5 years and older, including people who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future.
-Evidence about the safety and effectiveness of COVID-19 vaccination during pregnancy has been growing.
-These data suggest that the benefits of receiving a COVID-19 vaccine outweigh any known or potential risks of vaccination during pregnancy.
+The CDC recommends COVID-19 vaccination for all eligible people who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future.
+The benefits of receiving a COVID-19 vaccine outweigh any known or potential risks of vaccination during pregnancy.
 (See also CDC: COVID-19 Vaccines While Pregnant or Breastfeeding.)

-If she chooses to breastfeed directly, wear a face mask and wash her hands before each feeding.
+If a woman with known SARS-CoV-2 infection chooses to breastfeed directly, she should wear a face mask and maintain proper hand hygiene.

-American College of Obstetricians and Gynecologists: Coronavirus (COVID-19), Pregnancy, and Breastfeeding: A Message for Patients: This web site discusses how COVID-19 may affect pregnant women and the fetus, whether pregnant women should get a COVID-19 vaccine, how to avoid getting the virus, how to stay healthy during the pandemic, what to do if pregnant women think they have or if they get COVID-19, and how the pandemic affects their plans for labor and delivery.
+American College of Obstetricians and Gynecologists: Coronavirus (COVID-19), Pregnancy, and Breastfeeding: A Message for Patients: This web site discusses how COVID-19 may affect pregnant women and the fetus, whether pregnant women should get a COVID-19 vaccine, how to avoid getting the virus, what to do if pregnant women think they have or if they get COVID-19, and how COVID-19 affects their plans for labor and delivery.
 Breastfeeding and COVID-19 are also discussed.
-This web page is updated as new information about COVID-19 and pregnancy becomes available.

 Centers for Disease Control and Prevention (CDC): Coronavirus (COVID-19): This web site provides links to information about the COVID-19 vaccines (including how to find a vaccine), the number and location of cases (including maps and charts tracking cases, deaths, and trends of COVID-19) in the United States, and recommendations about how to stay safe in schools and the workplace.